Oakville designer Anu Raina weaves her beloved neighbourhood into chic fashion

 Fashion wasn’t at the forefront of Anu Raina’s upbringing.
-Born and raised in Kashmir, Pakistan, Raina’s family fled their home, after losing everything overnight, as a result of the country’s ethnic violence.
+Born and raised in Indian-administered Kashmir, Raina’s family fled their home after losing everything overnight as a result of ethnic cleansing of their minority community.

 When they migrated to Delhi, India, a teenage Raina found comfort in the creative.